zb3/malbolge-vm/README.md

 op = mb.decodeInt(code.charCodeAt(position), position);
 console.log('Decoded op @', position, ':', op);

-//When you have a char of the normalized code, you can get the op code via assembly dictionary console.log('Op code @', position, ':', mb.assembly[op]); //instruction
+//When you have a char of the normalized code,
+//you can get the op code via assembly dictionary console.log('Op code @', position, ':', mb.assembly[op]); //instruction

 //If you want to encode an instruction, use encode: